Palau: Culture

 Palauan society follows a very strict matrilineal system.
 Matrilineal practices are seen in nearly every aspect of Palauan traditions, especially in funerals, marriages, inheritance, and the passing of traditional titles.

+Cuisine

 The cuisine includes local foods such as cassava, taro, yam, potato, fish and pork.
 It is also heavily influenced by Japanese, American, and Filipino cuisine, because of the significant presence of Filipino migrant workers.
 Fruit bat soup is a Palauan delicacy.
 Some local drinks include an alcoholic drink made from a coconut on the tree; a drink made from the roots of the kava; and the chewing of betel nuts.
 A dessert called tama was developed in Palau.